Schulich-Ignite/website/content/blog/pointers-references.md

 Another thing to note, each variable type has its own size.
 For example, an int will typically be 4 bytes (or 32 bits).
 When the program assigns x its address in memory, it also notes that this address is for a value of type int, and will then reserve the 4 bytes after that address to only be used by that int.

-Other examples of variables are:
+Other examples of variable types are:

 - char (1 byte)
 - float (4 bytes)